 Guided meditation may be the best option for beginners who continue to struggle with independent focus.
 Search online for a meditation audio guide or look up the nearest meditation center in order to find help.
 Before long, the focus and satisfaction in meditating will come more easily.
 To experience the most benefits, fuse the meditation practice with pranayama yoga.

 By giving full attention to the breath and eliminating thoughts from the mind, those who meditate can connect to their sense of power, stamina, and inner harmony.
 Importantly, remember to always let the breath come and go naturally; forcing things will not lead to the best results.

-Try meditating to experience increased energy, creativity, and productivity.
+Try meditating and hot yoga to experience increased energy, creativity, and productivity.
 Many workers have discovered meditation improves general health as well as concentration.
 Give it a try and see the changes!